Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs: Conclusion

 \section{Conclusion}

-We design a novel plug-and-play operator named ParC (Positional Aware Circular Convolution).
-ParC owns a global receptive field like self-attention used in ViT, but could be supported more conveniently by different hardware platforms since it use pure convolution operation.
-We demonstrate it boosts networks' performance on classification whether to be inserted on transformer based networks or convolution based networks.
-Besides, these ParC-based models shows superiority on downstream tasks as well.
-We also analyzed the inner mechanism and its difference comparing with vanilla big kernel convolution, and then give some convincing explanations to its superiority.
-Fast-ParC, an FFT-based version of ParC is also proposed for applying ParC in condition of large resolution.
-Fast-ParC operation is capable of maintaining low computation budget even with high input resolution, making ParC a competitive general choice for most of computer vision tasks.
+We designed a novel plug-and-play operation named ParC (Positional Aware Circular Convolution).
+ParC owns a global receptive field like self-attention used in ViT but could be supported more conveniently by different hardware platforms since it uses pure convolution operation.
+We demonstrate it boosts networks' performance on classification whether to be inserted on transformer-based networks or convolution-based networks.
+Besides, these ParC-based models show superiority on downstream tasks as well.
+We also analyzed the inner mechanism and its difference compared with vanilla big kernel convolution and then gave some convincing explanations for its superiority.
+Fast-ParC, an FFT-based version of ParC, is also proposed for applying ParC in conditions of large resolution.
+Fast-ParC operation is capable of maintaining a low computation budget even with high input resolution, making ParC a competitive general choice for most computer vision tasks.